kuku1234us/obsidian-cloud-migrate/README.md

-# ObsidianCloudMigrate
+# VaultManager

-ObsidianCloudMigrate is a Python tool designed to help you manage media files within your Obsidian vault by automating the process of uploading these files to cloud storage, freeing up local space, and replacing local links with external cloud URLs.
+VaultManager is a Python tool designed to help you manage media files within your Obsidian vault by automating the process of uploading these files to cloud storage, freeing up local space, and replacing local links with external cloud URLs.
 The current version of the tool supports integration with AWS S3 + CloudFront to minimize storage footprint and ensure efficient content delivery.

 ## Features